 People often tend to overlook the pollution caused by the noise produced by rolling tyres.
 The EU tyre label has standardised the volume factor and states the noise produced in decibels.

-Car tyres normally have a decibel output between 67 and 71 dB; 67 decibels are emitted by narrow tyres while wider ones have higher decibel output.
-The new tyre label tries toimprove environmental conditions by adding these parameters, which if exceeded, demand a replacement.
+Car tyres normally have a decibel output between 67 and 71 dB; narrow tyres emit 67 decibels while wider ones have higher decibel output.
+The new tyre label tries to improve environmental conditions by adding these parameters, which if exceeded, demand a replacement.

 MG Auto Motorsport has made major modifications to its systems ever since 2012 when the new standards were introduced.
 We also sell a number of compatible tyres for every car model.
 Besides, we can also help you choose the best tyres depending on your budget and requirement.